flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 Auto host specific import/export?
 """""""""""""""""""""""""""""""""

-You can set up different preferences for different server/railroads and have them automatically load when you connect to that |wts|.
+You can set up different preferences for different server/railroads and have them automatically load when you connect to that |WTS|.
 The most common use of this (so far) is to remember the locos relevant to that railroad.  e.g. I run N scale and HO Scale.
 When I connect to one of the N Scale layouts I use it shows me my N Scale locos in the recent locos list, but when I connect to one of the HO layouts I use, it shows me the my recently used HO locos.

 Enable this preference if you wish, on every connection to a host, to AUTOMATICALLY 'Import' preferences for that host, and optionally 'Export' them on disconnect.